cometbft/knowledge-base/consensus/protocol-state-machine.md

 - Stalled
 - Decided

+### Core transitions

-The table below summarizes the state transitions within `Round(r)`, considering the substates within `InProgress` state.
+The table below summarizes the state transitions within the `InProgress` state of the `Round(r)` state machine.
+There can only be a single round state machine at the `InProgress` state at a time, which represents the node's current round of consensus.
+The following state transitions therefore represent the core of the consensus algorithm.
 The `Ref` column refers to the line of the pseudo-code where the events can be found.

 | From | To | Event | Action | Ref |